My Diet History

-I had my first SlimFast breakfast at age 11
+I had my first SlimFast breakfast at age 11.

-One morning in 6th grade I walked into the kitchen to find my mother furiously grinding something in the blender.
+One morning in 6th grade I walked into the kitchen to find my mom furiously grinding something in the blender.
 I asked her what it was and she explained it was a diet shake so she could lose weight (my mom was far from overweight).
 She offered me some.
 It tasted awful, but I was happy to share it with her.
+I had SlimFast or comparable diet shake for breakfast every day for the next several years.
+Twelve months later I joined my first gym.

 Back then, 11 year-olds did not need to think about diet and weight, and I was no different.
 I just wanted to be like my mother.
-I had seen the commercials and thought, “what could be wrong with staying slim?”
-In retrospect however, this habit marked the beginning of a dangerous trend of chronic dieting that resulted in over a decade of body image issues and worse, poor nutrition.
+I had seen the commercials and thought, “What could be wrong with staying slim?”
+In retrospect, however, this habit marked the beginning of a dangerous trend of chronic dieting that resulted in over a decade of body image issues and poor nutrition.
 Since then I have tried and succeeded at every diet under the sun.

 In high school I got really into ballet and cut all fat out of my diet.
 I mean completely.
 I ate less than 10 grams of fat a month (in my mind I ate zero), and was very, very thin.

 I distinctly remember my father once asking a doctor if this was alright, whether or not I needed to eat more fat than this.
 The doctor assured my dad that I was fine and the human body needed very little fat.
 This was how my life continued until college.

-At Berkeley I embraced the typical freshman burrito diet
+At Berkeley I embraced the typical freshman burrito diet.

 Having given up dancing to follow an academic path, there was no more pressure on me to be super skinny.
 Moreover, I had never cooked anything in my entire life and had no idea how to work a stove.
 I could handle the refrigerator and microwave.
-I could boil water, heat up soup, etc. But if anything required ingredients other than a can opener, it was not an edible option for me.
+I could boil water (barely), heat up soup, etc. But if anything required ingredients other than a can opener, it was not an edible option for me.

+I subsisted almost exclusively on take-out college food, which I thought was delicious.
 Two years and 25 pounds later, the ballerina in me took a good look at my thighs and wanted a change.

 It was around the same time I heard about the Atkins “low-carb” diet.

-I was skeptical, but a friend of mine had an uncle who was a doctor (doctors know everything right?) that told him the diet did work but that it required zero carbohydrates coming in, and the only thing that didn’t have carbs was meat.
+I was skeptical, but a friend of mine had an uncle who was a doctor (doctors know everything, right?) that told him the diet did work but that it required zero carbohydrates coming in, and the only thing that didn’t have carbs was meat.
 Everything else, including fruits and vegetables, was off limits.

 This sounded perfectly reasonable to us, so we decided to try it for a few weeks to see if anything happened.

-For two weeks I ate nothing but meat, cheese and eggs
+For two weeks I ate nothing but meat, cheese, and eggs.

 After about 15 days I was so desperate for something green I went to Café Intermezzo (home of the original Berkeley giant salad) and ate several pounds of salad as quickly as I could.
 I was so relieved to have vegetables I didn’t even feel sick after eating so much.

-Then I remembered exercise
+Then I remembered exercise.

 One day at work (student library job), a friend mentioned in passing that she had started running every morning.
 This concept was baffling to me.
 Every day?
 Run?
 Wow, I had never even considered that option.
 But runners are definitely thin (she sure was).